cmoesgaard/curl/docs/SSLCERTS.md

 Certificate Verification
 ------------------------

-libcurl performs peer SSL certificate verification by default.
+libcarl performs peer SSL certificate verification by default.
 This is done by using a CA certificate store that the SSL library can use to make sure the peer's server certificate is valid.